Skat (card game): Examples

 Of course, many other possibilities exist.

 Note that game value is dependent not only on the cards held (including the Skat) but also on which game is being declared and the outcome of the play.
 Each holding can thus be evaluated differently by different players.
-A risk-taking player might be willing to declare Hand on a holding on which another player might not — these two players will therefore give different valuations to the same holding.
+A risk-taking player might be willing to declare Hand on a holding on which another player might not—these two players will therefore give different valuations to the same holding.
 However, after all tricks have been played, it is always possible to determine the exact game value by combining the actual holding with the type of game and outcome of the play.
-Only then it becomes apparent if declarer has won or lost (if he overbid).
+Only then does it becomes apparent if declarer has won or lost (if the declarer overbid).